Can Animals Predict the Weather? 9 Fun Facts about Weather Prediction

 Can animals predict the weather?

-Oral tradition shows potential signs of extreme weather conditions as follows:
+Oral tradition shows potential signs of weather prediction as follows:

 • Rain is likely to come when dogs eat grass, cats purr and wash, sheep turn into the wind, and oxen sniff the air.